 When a loan is forgiven, it means you no longer have to pay it back.
-Contact your loan servicer for more information regarding loan forgiveness.
+Contact your loan servicer for more information about loan forgiveness.

 Forbearance can either greatly reduce your monthly payments or stop them altogether for a set period of up to a year.
 Direct PLUS Loans may be eligible for either a discretionary or mandatory forbearance.
 A discretionary forbearance may be granted for either a demonstrated financial hardship or illness.
 You have to request the forbearance through your lender, and they decide whether or not you will qualify.
 Your lender is required to grant you a mandatory forbearance if you meet certain eligibility requirements, including:

 - You are a member of the National Guard not eligible for military deferment but activated by a governor.